 Ross joined Watsi on September 19th, 2016.
-Four years ago, Ross became the 2346th member to automatically support a new Watsi patient every month.
-Since then, 4,147 more people have become monthly donors!
-Ross' most recent donation supported Annah, a single mom-of-two from Kenya, to fund arm fracture surgery.
+Five years ago, Ross joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ross' most recent donation supported Victor, a three-year-old boy from Tanzania, to fund corrective surgery.